 - Bridge Fund for Spousal/Partner Hires

-Through a well-developed network of volunteers, alumni, U of M employees, and professional associations, RAP can put you in touch with professionals in your field.
+Through a well-developed network of volunteers, alumni, U of M employees, and professional associations, RAP can connect you with professionals in your field.
 RAP works closely with the University's Office of University Economic Development to identify employment contacts within the public and private sectors.

-Each September, the Relocation Assistance Program hosts a job search strategies workshop for the accompanying spouses/partners of new faculty and staff who have relocated from another state or country within the last year.
+Each September, the Relocation Assistance Program hosts a job search strategies workshop for the accompanying spouses or partners of new faculty and staff who have relocated from another state or country within the last year.
 The workshop includes tips for writing effective CV/resumes, networking, and interviewing.
-Participants learn more about the support and services RAP provides and how to navigate the U of M employment system.
+Participants learn more about the services RAP provides and how to navigate the U of M employment system.
 Plus, participants have the opportunity to meet and network with other new residents and job seekers and learn more about events and attractions in the Twin Cities.